 It may be a controversial statement, but here's the truth: Kids don't have to make close friends at school.
 Hey, Prince George isn't even allowed to!
 It's great if in-class bestie bonding happens, of course, but if it doesn’t, after-school activities can be fantastic places for children to develop friendships with peers who are "sharing the same interests or passions," says Mayer.

 Speaking of passion, one of the greatest benefits of after-school activities is that they can help a child discover what really ignites a fire within them.
 "One of the biggest deficits that I encounter in teenagers that leads to substance abuse, aggression, poor grades, lack of motivation, delinquency and on and on, is that they have not tapped into their passions," says Mayer.
-Kids who find a passion early on have an even greater incentive to stay focused, and learn what is required to work toward a goal.
+Kids who find a passion early on have an even greater incentive to stay focused, and they learn what is required in working toward a goal.

-"After-school activities benefit parents by giving them the peace of mind that comes with knowing your kids are busy doing something beneficial and productive and not just 'hanging around'," says Hafeez.
-"This is especially true for parents of pre-teens and teens where drugs, alcohol and sex may be of concern, and for working parents who aren't home after school."
+"After-school activities benefit parents by giving them the peace of mind that comes with knowing your kids are busy doing something beneficial and productive and not just 'hanging around,'" says Hafeez.
+"This is especially true for parents of preteens and teens — where drugs, alcohol and sex may be of concern — and for working parents who aren't home after school."

-All benefits aside, the decision to do after-school activities lies with your child — and if they really don't want to do it, it's best not to force them.
-However, it's worth thinking about why your child doesn’t want to do any after-school activities, says Firestone.
-Is it because they need some quiet time at home after an over-stimulating day at school?
+Ultimately, though, the decision to do after-school activities lies with your child — and if they really don't want to do it, it's best not to force them.
+However, it's one thing if your child is simply sports-averse; it's another if they avoid all after-school activities, period.
+If that's the case, it's worth thinking about why your child doesn’t want to do any activities, says Firestone.
+Is it because they need some quiet time at home after an overstimulating day at school?
 Or is it because they are worried about bullying?

 And you'll see personalized content just for you whenever you click the My Feed .